zoebelle-pang/tp/docs/DeveloperGuide.md

     1. Other incorrect filter commands to try: `filter g/x s/y` (where x and y are invalid inputs described in User Guide)<br>
        Expected: Nothing happens to the current list.
 Error details shown in the status message.

+### Categorise students by Payment Status

+1. To categorize students based on their payment status.

+    1. Prerequisites: List all students using the `list` command.

+    1. Test case: `payment pa/Paid`<br>
+       Expected: List of students who have paid their fees are returned.
+The status message displays the chosen payment status along with the number of students matching the payment status.

+    1. Test case: `payment pa/Not Paid`<br>
+       Expected: List of students who have not paid their fees are returned.
+The status message displays the chosen payment status along with the number of students matching the payment status.

+   1. Test case: `payment pa/-`<br>
+       Expected: List of students whose payment status is not specified or not ready are returned.
+The status message displays the chosen payment status along with the number of students matching the payment status.

+    1. Other incorrect payment commands to try: `payment pa/paying` (where "paying" or any other payment status other than "Paid" or "Not Paid" in case-insensitive format is considered invalid input).<br>
+       Expected: It will not categorize any students and display an error message in status message.

 ### View calendar

 1. Viewing the calendar to show monthly sessions.